wduquette/value/journal.md

 ## Things to remember to do

+*   Test as_copy(), see about simplifying it to call as_other().
+*   Need to support booleans!
 *   Add example of defining an external type to the MoltValue doc comment.
+    *   Something simpler than RGB, but not Copy.
+*   Ponder: include support for Copy types.
+    *   That is, provide `Datum::Copy(MyCopy)` so that we don't need to store them on the heap.
+    *   Can this be done?
+Different Copy types are different sizes; I think they'd need to go in a Box, in which case an RC is probably better.
+    *   Could maybe add a `MoltValue::as_copy` method: like `as_other`, but also requires that the type implements `Copy`.
+Then, it could simply return a copy.
+*   Ponder: explicitly include support for enum types?
+    *   Display/FromStr aren't built into enum types.
+    *   Handling Copy types would take care of it.
 *   Integration
     *   See the "TODO's" in value10.rs: spots where existing Molt code needs to link up.
     *   Use Molt's get_int() logic when converting string_rep to int.